apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ### Prediction results

 When doing a prediction in Apache Beam, the output `PCollection` includes both the keys of the input examples and the inferences.
-Including both these items in the output allows users to find the input that determined the predictions without returning the full input data.
+Including both these items in the output allows you to find the input that determined the predictions without returning the full input data.

 For more information, see the [`PredictionResult` documentation](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/ml/inference/base.py#L65).